campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 Some contributors to Rails have email notifications from GitHub turned on, but others do not.
 Furthermore, (almost) everyone who works on Rails is a volunteer, and so it may take a few days for you to get your first feedback on a pull request.
 Don't despair!
-Sometimes it's quick, sometimes it's slow.
+Sometimes it's quick; sometimes it's slow.
 Such is the open source life.

 If it's been over a week, and you haven't heard anything, you might want to try